 Many workers’ compensation claims arise from situations that involve defective products.
 This is especially common in factory environments, where various machines are used and may be defective.
 It also happens in auto accidents where an automobile part malfunctions.
 If you are injured by a defective product at work, you can file a claim for workers’ compensation benefits.
 You can also file a product liability claim against the designer, manufacturer, or distributor of the product.
 It all depends on what caused the product to be defective.

 To be successful in a product liability claim, you will need evidence to prove that the product was actually defective.
 You should talk to your employer about keeping the machinery or other product in the condition that it was in at the time of the injury, and to not get rid of it or attempt to fix it without first giving you time to talk to an attorney and gather the evidence.
 Your employer may also have documents and receipts related to the product, and you can request copies of these documents to bring with you to your free consultation with a personal injury and workers’ compensation attorney in Atlanta, Georgia.
-The attorneys at the Bader Law Firm can help you with both claims.
+The attorneys at Bader Scott Injury Lawyers can help you with both claims.

 When You Have an Auto Accident Claim in Addition to a Workers’ Compensation Claim

 Some jobs involve travelling or the need to run errands for the employer.
 Whenever your work involves the use of a vehicle, and you get into an auto accident, you are likely to have a workers’ compensation claim and an auto accident claim at the same time.
 If another driver caused the accident, then they are legally responsible for your damages.
 You can file a claim with their auto insurance policy, and negotiate for a settlement.
 You may even need to file a lawsuit.
 You will want to gather evidence at the scene of the accident by taking photographs and collecting the contact information of witnesses.
 You also need to exchange insurance and contact information with the other driver and report the accident to the local authorities.
 Taking photos of the injuries, the property damage, the position of the vehicles, the road conditions, and anything else that may be relevant to establishing liability or the severity of damages can go a long way towards proving your case.
 You can still file for and receive workers’ compensation benefits at the same time.
-Again, the Bader Law Firm can help with both claims.
+Again, Bader Scott Injury Lawyers can help with both claims.

 When You Have a Premises Liability Claim in Addition to a Workers’ Compensation Claim